 A door drop is a name for an advertising technique that relies on deliveries of pamphlets through people’s letterboxes.

-In the UK the words door drop mostly refer to deliveries to privately owned residential households.
-It might sometimes include council housing and local authority housing as well.
+In the UK, the words “door drop” mostly refer to deliveries to privately owned residences and households.
+This might sometimes include council housing and local authority housing as well.

 Who uses door drops?

 Door drops are commonly used by businesses of all sizes.
-This includes large multinational corporations, medium sized enterprises, small local companies as well as self employed people.
+This includes large multinational corporations, medium sized enterprises, small local companies as well as self employed individuals.

-In the UK door drops have a long history and many local churches, councils and schools use them regularly as well.
+In the UK, door drops have a long history and many local churches, councils and schools use them as well.

 How does a door drop work?

-Door drop services guarantee deliveries of flyers to the homes of potential customers.
-Door drops can be used for driving sales, building a customer base or brand awareness.
+Door drop services provide deliveries of flyers through the letterboxes of homes in a selected area.
+Amongst other things, door drops can be used for driving sales, building a customer base or brand awareness.

 – estate agents